 Rooney scored twice in the first-half before completing his treble in sensational fashion, hitting a first-time effort from inside his own half after Joe Hart’s mis-hit clearance.

-The forward described the strike as amongst the best of his illustrious career, the sweetest strike of a football to mercilessly punish the stranded shot-stopper.
+The forward described the strike as among the best of his illustrious career, the sweetest strike of a football to mercilessly punish the stranded shot-stopper.

-Rooney headed to MLS after that single season return to Goodison and left as one of the Premier League’s greatest ever players, one of just two players to reach 200 goals and one of just three to register a century of both goals and assists.
+Rooney headed to MLS after that single season return to Goodison and left as one of the Premier League’s greatest ever players, where he is one of just three players to reach 200 goals and one of just three to register a century of both goals and assists.

-He claimed every major honour available during a record-breaking career at Manchester United, including winning five league titles and the Champions League amongst his extensive collection of silverware.
+He claimed every major honour available during a record-breaking career at Manchester United, including winning five league titles and the Champions League among his extensive collection of silverware.

 It seems an odd narrative considering Rooney’s record-breaking achievements, but there remains a sense the forward failed to reach his true potential, his failure to reach the unprecedented heights of Lionel Messi and Cristiano Ronaldo often used as a stick with which to beat him with.

-Rooney’s scintillating emergence and subsequent career of both longevity and success deserves to be ranked amongst the very best the Premier League has witnessed, however, the star amongst the finest footballers of his generation and a true Golazo Merchant.
+Rooney’s scintillating emergence and subsequent career of both longevity and success deserves to be ranked alongside the very best the Premier League has witnessed.
+He was a star among the finest footballers of his generation and a true Golazo Merchant.